debasiskar-devel-007/angular7-listing/README.md

   // use for Table Header modification

   // Like Table head name is " firstname" => "First Name"
+  // if any time "ex_ex" not modify that time use this "ex ex"

   modify_header_array: any = {
       'author': "AUTHOR",